ILW 2022 – Call for Panel Proposals

-The American Branch of the International Law Association (ABILA) is glad to announce our call for panel proposals for the International Law Weekend 2021 (ILW 2021)—the premier international law event of the fall season.
-ILW 2021 is scheduled for October 28-30.
-The conference will be hosted virtually by Arbitration Place, given the continued uncertainty posed by the global pandemic.
-While we look forward to gathering in person again soon, we recognize that the virtual format brings the benefit of broader accessibility.
-We aim to make ILW 2021 the most inclusive iteration to date.
+The American Branch of the International Law Association (ABILA) is pleased to announce our call for panel proposals for the International Law Weekend 2022 (ILW 2022)—the premier international law event of the fall season.
+ILW 2022 is scheduled for October 20-22, 2022 in New York City.
+We look forward to gathering in person for the first time in over two years.

 The ILW Organizing Committee (Committee) invites panel proposals to be submitted online by

-ILW 2021 will explore these issues through a diverse set of engaging and provocative panels.
-As in prior years, given the virtual format, we anticipate over 2,000 participants including practitioners, academics, diplomats, business leaders, federal and state government officials, NGO leaders, journalists, students, and interested citizens.
+ILW 2022 will explore these issues through a diverse set of engaging and provocative panels.
+As in prior years, we anticipate nearly 2,000 registrants including practitioners, academics, diplomats, business leaders, federal and state government officials, NGO leaders, journalists, students, and interested citizens.
 We plan to include a broad array of both public international law and private international law topics in each time slot.

 When submitting your proposal, please consider the following points:

 Panel proposals may concern any aspect of contemporary international law and practice including, but not limited to, the international law on the use of force, international economic law (including trade and investment), human rights, international humanitarian law, international organizations, international environmental law, national security, cyber law, international criminal law, international intellectual property, the law of the sea and outer space, and legal theory.
 When submitting your proposal, please identify the primary area(s) of international law that your proposed panel will address.

 Please provide the names, titles, and affiliations of the moderator and panelists.
 Please also indicate whether these speakers have confirmed their intent to participate if the panel is chosen.